Murder of Rie Isogai: Trial

-Judgement
+Judgment

 On 18 March 2009, the district court found the defendants guilty of all the charges.
 It sentenced Kanda and Hori to death.
 Judge Hiroko Kondō determined in the ruling that Kanda had played a leading role in the murder.
 She said that their motives for the crime left no room for leniency and that capital punishment was the only option, even after considering that there was only one victim, because their criminal acts were extremely merciless and heinous and deemed to be a serious threat to society.
 Kawagishi received a life sentence because the court judged that he had provided the police with useful information that led to the arrest of Kanda and Hori.

 Major national newspapers published editorials in support of Kondō's unorthodox judgment on the premise that capital punishment should be retained.
 The Asahi Shimbun and the Mainichi Shimbun claimed in their editorials that most people would be supportive of this judgment.
 The Nikkei commented that the judgment was reasonable.
 The Sankei Shimbun aggressively evaluated the judgment as "a natural and down-to-earth judgment of great significance".
 The Tokyo Shimbun expressed the view that capital punishment was inevitable when they thought how brutal the murder was and what the victim's family felt of it.
 They also noted, however, that it would be difficult for citizen judges to determine whether the death penalty would be appropriate in this kind of case under the lay judge system, which was started in May 2009.
 Hiroshi Itakura, a criminal law scholar at Nihon University said that this decision could be a new criterion for capital punishment under the lay judge system.

 Four hours after he received the death penalty, Hori told journalists that he felt the words "capital punishment" were "heavy", though he had been prepared for it.
 Kawagishi said, "I'm glad my surrender was counted and I didn't get a death sentence."

-The victim's mother and the victim's boyfriend expressed their disappointment at the judgment which saved Kawagishi's life.
+The victim's mother and the victim's boyfriend expressed their disappointment at the judgment which spared Kawagishi's life.

 Appeal

 The three defendants also appealed to the High Court of Nagoya to have their sentences reduced.
 However, Kanda withdrew his own appeal without his attorney's consent to have his death sentence finalized on 13 April 2009.
 The prosecutors lodged an appeal against the district court's decision for Kawagishi on 27 March 2009.

 On 13 April 2011 the Nagoya High Court affirmed Kawagishi's life sentence and reduced Hori's death sentence to life, ruling that they were both less responsible than Kanda.
-The prosecution appealed the ruling to the Supreme Court, which affirmed the two life sentences, but Hori was later sentenced to death for killing a married couple in 1998.
+The prosecution appealed the ruling to the Supreme Court, which affirmed the two life sentences, but Hori was later sentenced to death for having killed a married couple in 1998.

-Execution
+Execution of Kanda

-Tsukasa Kanda was executed at the Nagoya Detention House on 25 June 2015.
+He was executed by hanging at the Nagoya Detention House on 25 June 2015.